-Councils are responsible for planting trees in our streets, but sadly, council budgets are under-pressure as a result of years of cuts, and now the COVID crisis will make this worse.
+Councils are responsible for planting trees in our streets, but sadly, council budgets are under-pressure as a result of years of cuts, with the COVID and cost-of-living crisis making this worse.
 This severely limits the amount of street tree planting councils can do, just at a time when we are crying out for more trees.

 Street tree sponsorship makes more money available to keep planting street trees.
-Your contribution both financial will allow your council to plant many more trees with the same budget.
+Your contribution will allow your council’s tree planting budget to stretch further, helping grow your local urban forest quicker.

 Each local council is responsible for its own sponsorship scheme, and as such it will make its own arrangements to plant new street trees.
 It is highly likely that your council will use their existing tree contractor to plant any new trees sponsored through this website.